AlexsLemonade/scpca-docs/docs/download_files.md

 ## Custom datasets

-To download data for individual samples, multiple projects, or any combination of individual samples and projects, use the `Add to Dataset` button.
+You can create a custom dataset with any combination of individual samples and projects with your choice of modalities and data format.
-This process creates a custom dataset for download, referred to as `My Dataset` within the Portal.
+Custom datasets are referred to as `My Dataset ` within the portal.
+`Add to Dataset` button allows you to add projects and selected samples to `My Dataset`.
-The `My Dataset` button can be used to view and download the custom dataset as a single zip file.
+You can select the data formats and modalities for each project or sample before you add it to `My Dataset` The `My Dataset` button on the top right of the portal can be used to view and download the custom dataset as a single zip file.

 <!--TODO: Confirm that these are the correct names that will be used as the folder names for data format-->
 Each zip file will be named with a unique dataset ID, the chosen data format (either `SingleCellExperiment` or `AnnData`), and the date you accessed the data on the ScPCA Portal.